Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

 Anger is the fundamental emotion fueling the development of instinctual intelligence.
 Our innate need to protect ourselves and our resources can give rise to anger, which then propels us to take action.
 As we learn to channel and control our anger, we develop the capacity to respond effectively to threats and challenges, ultimately honing our instinctual intelligence.

 **Anger Example**: Consider someone who experiences anger when they feel their boundaries have been violated.
-Over time, they learn to assert their boundaries and protect their well-being, developing a keen sense of instinctual intelligence.
+Over time, they learn to assert their borders and protect their well-being, developing a keen sense of instinctual intelligence.

 ## The Interplay of Emotions and Intelligence Centers